Q: I got a no-growth result on a clinical mastitis diagnostic test?? What can this mean?

 How do I manage a no-growth result?

-Most veterinarians recommend a watch-and-wait approach for mild-moderate clinical mastitis that reports as no-growth.
-Since the test indicates a non-bacterial cause, antibiotics are not indicated.
+Most veterinarians will recommend a watch-and-wait approach for mild-moderate clinical mastitis that reports as no-growth.
+Since the test indicates no active bacteria in the sample, antibiotics will probably not be helpful in managing the case.
 You might want to consider offering supportive therapies.

 If you use Mastatest, your test result email will outline your vet's recommended management strategy